-not in the passion of lust (ULT) You must not use your wife} to lustfully gratify what you desire (UST)
+not in {the} passion of lust (ULT) You must not use your wife} to lustfully gratify what you desire (UST)

-If your language does not use the abstract noun phrase in the passion of lust, you could express the idea behind it in another way.
+If your language does not use the abstract noun phrase in the passion of lust, you can express the idea behind it in another way.
 Alternate translation: "not passionately lusting" (See: Abstract Nouns)

-not in the passion of lust (ULT) You must not use your wife} to lustfully gratify what you desire (UST)
+not in {the} passion of lust (ULT) You must not use your wife} to lustfully gratify what you desire (UST)

-5 not in the passion of lust (just as also the Gentiles who do not know God);
+not in {the} passion of lust (just as also the Gentiles, the ones not knowing God);

-5 {You must not use your wife} to lustfully gratify what you desire.
+{You must not use your wife} to lustfully gratify what you desire.
 This is because the nations who are not God's people live this way.

 Here, not in the passion of lust contrasts with the previous phrase "in holiness and honor" (See: 4:4).
 Use a natural way in your language for introducing a contrast.
-Alternate translation: "not passionately lusting" (See: Connect - Contrast Relationship)
+Alternate translation: "not passionately lusting" (See: Connect - Contrast Relationship )

-the passion of lust (ULT) You must...use your wife} to lustfully gratify what you desire (UST)
+the} passion of lust (ULT) You must...use your wife} to lustfully gratify what you desire (UST)